Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 1/5
+### Misinformed Clues: 4/5
-**Poor - Needs significant revision**
+**Very Good - Exceeds expectations**

-These clues fail to create productive ambiguity for the correct answer ('song').
-Instead, they strongly and directly point to the incorrect choices ('novel' and 'movie') with details like 'many chapters' and 'theaters with actors, directors, and a script'.
-The connection to 'song' ('creative writing', 'dramatic storytelling') is too weak to create the intended subtle confusion; they function more like fake clues.
+The misinformed clues effectively use partial truths.
+'Displayed on pages' and 'found in libraries or bookstores' strongly point to 'novel'.
+The clue about 'visual art form' and 'moving images' points to 'movie'.
+There's a subtle connection to 'song' through the idea of 'conveying ideas' and 'telling a story', but the primary misdirection is strong.

 ✅ Strengths:
 - Attempt to create ambiguity